soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 18-28 Appeals.* ::

-(a)  An applicant may appeal a final determination issued by the Department under these rules and regulations by filing a petition in writing with the Department and with the New York City Office of Administrative Trials and Hearings ("OATH") within thirty (30) days of the date the determination was mailed.
-The petition shall state the name and address of the petitioner and shall include a short and plain statement of the matters to be adjudicated, identifying the approval or variance sought by the petitioner with citation to the applicable provisions of these rules and regulations, the regulated activity for which the Department issued the determination, the proposed location of the activity, and the date of the Department's determination.
+(a) An applicant may appeal a final determination issued by the Department under these rules and regulations by filing a petition in writing with the Department and with the New York City Office of Administrative Trials and Hearings, Trials Division ("OATH") within thirty (30) days of the date the determination was mailed.
+The petition shall state the name, address, and email address of the petitioner and shall include a short and plain statement of the matters to be adjudicated, identifying the approval or variance sought by the petitioner with citation to the applicable provisions of these rules and regulations, the regulated activity for which the Department issued the determination, the proposed location of the activity, and the date of the Department's determination.
 The petition should also indicate whether the petitioner is requesting a hearing.
 A copy of the determination being appealed shall be attached to the petition.
 In addition, a completed OATH intake sheet shall be included with the petition.
 Blank intake sheets are available from the Department.

-(b) The following determinations are appealable:
+(b) The following determinations of the Department are appealable:

    (1) A denial of an application for approval of a regulated activity.